MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/resources.md

 keywords:  dsc,powershell,configuration,setup
 title:  DSC Resources
 description: >
-  DSC resources provide a standardized interface for managing the configuration of a system.
+  DSC Resources provide a standardized interface for managing the settings of a system.
 ---

 # DSC Resources